LEARNAcademy/syllabus/rails/rails-api.md

 If we try the show on the guitar we just deleted we should receive an error.

+Our fourth route is done.
+This completes the `CRD` in CRUD.

 ### Update
 The update action will modify an existing item in the database.
 In order to update an item, we have to have the id of the item we intend to update.
+We also need to call the strong params method on update since this request will modify database content.

 **app/controllers/guitars_controller.rb**
 ```ruby